 The pay-as-you-drive insurance, a good option for occasional drivers

 Do you travel less than 8,000km/year?
-If so, pay-as-you-drive insurance packages (PAYD) are a great and cheap option for you, especially if you are retired or a young driver.
+If so, pay-as-you-drive insurance packages (PAYD) are a great and cheap insurance option for you, especially if you are retired or a young driver.
 You can purchase it as a third party or all-risks insurance.

 There are two types of contracts:

 - The kilometric package, where the contract fixes in advance an annual number of kilometres to travel.
-If you drive fewer kilometers than stated in the contract, either your premium will go down, or the extra mileage will be carried over to the next year.
+If you drive fewer kilometres than stated in the contract, either your premium will go down, or the extra mileage will be carried over to the next year.
 This package will work for you if you have a good idea of how many km you travel per year.

-- The "Pay As You Drive" Package, where your premium depends on the exact number of km traveled per year.
+- The "Pay As You Drive" Package, where your premium depends on the exact number of km travelled per year.
 You will have to install a small SatNav device in your car in this case - some insurers may even pay for it.
 This contract could suit you if your mileage varies a lot from one year to another.